6 Best Renters Insurance Companies in Hawaii of 2025

 - Water Backup: This covers sewer, plumbing, and sump pump backup damage with some exclusions.

-- Scheduled Personal Property: Extends personal property coverage beyond the standard policy so you can ensure full coverage of expensive items, such as pricey artwork.
+- Scheduled Personal Property: This policy extends personal property coverage beyond the standard policy so you can ensure full coverage of expensive items, such as pricey artwork.

-- Jewelry Insurance : This separate insurance policy is designed to offer a higher level of protection just for your expensive jewelry.
+- Jewelry Insurance: This separate insurance policy is designed to offer higher protection just for your expensive jewelry.

 What is the Average Cost of Renters Insurance in Hawaii?